Was this page helpful?

 You can edit the code and name of the default locale as long as no other locale points to it as a fallback.

 NOTE: When using entry-level localization, change the default locale to a custom locale named Default (default) instead of a language code such as en-US.
-For more information, see Content localization through locales.
+For more information, see Localization strategies.

 Use the following PUT request to edit the custom code and custom name of the default locale: